blueedgetechno/codeblue/README.md

 ## Features

-- Fetch and load codeforces contest details ⚡
+- Fetch and load details of live codeforces contest ⚡
-- Automatically create environment for contest including woking files 💻
+- Automatically create an environment for contest including working files 💻
 - Run code with official sample cases of any particular problem 🔭
 - Compare your output with expected output in a elegant manner 📺
 - Get your code verdicts like OK ✅, Wrong answer ❌, TLE 🕒, MLE 🛢, Runtime error ⚠, Queue ⏳, Hacked ☠️